 Cranley and Portune agreed on several points, and each compromised on some items to move the plan forward.

 Now county officials say the city wants to scrap the original master development agreement (MDA), and has not offered a viable replacement document for it.
 The MDA lays out the legal framework between the city and county for The Banks, and how public infrastructure like parking garages and streets are financed.

 Commissioner Victoria Parks, who served as Portune's chief of staff and replaced him on the county commission following his death in January, was at the November meeting with Cranley.

 "There is no way that he wanted the development agreement blown up," Parks said Tuesday during a county commission staff meeting.
-"We know that it is the foundation of what makes this work.
-And so, under no circumstances, did he want to change in, and I'm hoping that nobody is suggesting that, and if they are, then did bring something else that makes sense?"
+"We know that it is the foundation of what makes this work and so under no circumstances did he want to change it, and I'm hoping that nobody is suggesting that, and if they are, then did they bring something else that makes sense?"

 County Administrator Jeff Aluotto also participated in the Cranley/Portune meeting via telephone.
 He had a similar recollection.